Legal

 When you use the site, we automatically collect technical metadata: IP address, user agent, referrer, and timestamps.
 We use this information for security, abuse prevention, and to maintain evidence of consent required by laws such as the Telephone Consumer Protection Act (TCPA) and 10DLC messaging rules.

-We use cookies, pixels, and similar technologies on our site through the analytics and advertising platforms described in the Cookies and tracking section below.
+We use cookies, browser storage, pixels, and similar technologies on our site through the analytics and advertising platforms described in the Cookies and trackingsection below.
+We also store your consent preferences in your browser's local storage under the key al_consent_v1 so the choice persists across visits.

 How we use information